Classifying spaces of infinity-sheaves: Weak Kan fibrations

 The Reedy model structure appears in the previous definitions as an artifact that guarantees homotopy invariance with respect to degreewise weak homotopy equivalences of simplicial spaces.
 But it is possible (and worthwhile) to formulate a more homotopical definition of the weak RLP.

-\begin{defn} A map $f : X \to Y$ between arbitrary simplicial spaces satisfies the \emph{weak right lifting property} (weak RLP) with respect to a map $i : A \to B$ if
+\begin{definition} A map $f : X \to Y$ between arbitrary simplicial spaces satisfies the \emph{weak right lifting property} (weak RLP) with respect to a map $i : A \to B$ if

-is surjective on $\pi_0$, where $\RR\!\map$ refers to the derived mapping space computed in the category $\sSp^{[1]}$ with objectwise weak equivalences. \end{defn}
+is surjective on $\pi_0$, where $\Rmap$ refers to the derived mapping space computed in the category $\sSp^{[1]}$ with objectwise weak equivalences. \end{definition}

-\begin{rem} We emphasize the homotopy invariance properties of this definition: a map $f$ has the weak RLP with respect to a map $i$ if and only if it has the weak RLP with respect to any map (degreewise) weakly equivalent to $i$.
-Also, if a map $f$ has the weak RLP with respect to $i$ then so does any map (degreewise) weakly equivalent to $f$. \end{rem}
+\begin{remark} We emphasize the homotopy invariance properties of this definition: a map $f$ has the weak RLP with respect to a map $i$ if and only if it has the weak RLP with respect to any map (degreewise) weakly equivalent to $i$.
+Also, if a map $f$ has the weak RLP with respect to $i$ then so does any map (degreewise) weakly equivalent to $f$. \end{remark}

-\begin{prop} A Reedy fibration $f$ satisfies the weak RLP in the sense of Definition \ref{defn:wRLP} if and only if it satisfies the weak RLP in the sense of Definition \ref{defn:wRLPgeneral}. \end{prop} \begin{proof} Equip $\sSp$ with the Reedy (= injective) model structure and, relative to it, also equip $\sSp^{[1]}$ with the injective model structure.
+\begin{proposition} A Reedy fibration $f$ satisfies the weak RLP in the sense of \cref{defn:wRLP} if and only if it satisfies the weak RLP in the sense of \cref{defn:wRLPgeneral}. \end{proposition} \begin{proof} Equip $\sSp$ with the Reedy (= injective) model structure and, relative to it, also equip $\sSp^{[1]}$ with the injective model structure.
 In this model structure on $\sSp^{[1]}$, all objects are cofibrant.
 Cofibrations are morphisms which are objectwise Reedy cofibrations of simplicial spaces, i.e., degreewise injections.
 Fibrant objects are Reedy fibrations between Reedy fibrant simplicial spaces.

 The morphism $i \to \pi(i)$, i.e., the commutative diagram

 is a cofibration since the horizontal maps are degreewise injections.
 Also, the map $f$ is a fibrant object in $\sSp^{[1]}$.
 Therefore, the induced map